vissaly/brapi/docs/01-check-email-domains.md

 **Request method:** `POST`

 This API call accepts a SHA256-hash email address value.
-This is the recommended way to check email addresses using Breach Report API.
+This is the recommended way to check email addresses using SuperAPI.

 <details>
 <summary>Show the request parameters.</summary>